 - Pour the bulghar wheat into a large heatproof bowl and pour in enough boiling water to cover it, then cover tightly with cling film and put to one side.

-- Finely chop the red pepper, spring onions and carrots into equal sized pieces.
+- Meanwhile, finely chop the red pepper, spring onions and carrots into equal sized pieces.

-- Spoon the bulghar wheat salad into a bowl.
+- When ready to serve, spoon the bulghar wheat salad into a bowl.
 It can be served warm or cold.